An approved in principle letter (also known as a pre-approval) gives you a clearer idea of what you can afford, based on the information you give us.

 We’ll need a copy of your fully signed offer and acceptance/contract of sale.

 We’ll send your contract documents to you, which you’ll need to sign and return to us.
 You’ll need to provide building insurance documentation to us before settlement or – if you’re getting a construction loan – your final progress payment.
-See the home insurance options we can arrange through our partner CommInsure.
+Make sure you’re covered with home insurance options for home owners, landlords and renters.